It wasn’t until I was in college that I had actually heard of rhubarb.

 Making a pie from scratch can be a bit of work, but honestly, the effort you put into it is always worth it.

-Thankfully, just like our easy blueberry version, this pie recipe isn’t particularly labor intensive.
+Thankfully, just like our easy blueberry version or chocolate blueberry option, this pie recipe isn’t particularly labor intensive.
 You’ll spend more time waiting for it to bake than actively putting it together, which means more time for relaxing and doing other things while it bakes in the oven.

 Everyone notices the difference of a homemade pie the moment they take their first bite.
 From the perfect firm pastry crust to a well-balanced filling, a gorgeous lattice top to the love that you bake into it, you will always get rave reviews when you make a pie from scratch.